Skip to Content

 The minute you step onto Henrietta Street, you get a sense of what’s coming – the street itself is almost like stepping back in time.

-The tour here is delivered by passionate guides who offer an insight into the history of the area and how it went from a once affluent corner of Dublin to a place where people lived hand-to mouth.
+The tour here is delivered by passionate guides who offer an insight into the history of the area and how it went from a once affluent corner of Dublin to a place where people lived hand-to-mouth.

 This is one of the more unique Dublin museums, and the combination of storytelling, visual displays, 3D renderings and room reconstructions grip your attention from beginning to end.

-4. The Chester Beatty Museum
+3. The Chester Beatty

 Sir Alfred Chester Beatty was one of the greatest collectors of the 20th century.
-During his lifetime, he collected thousands of artifacts, including everything from Egyptian Books of the Dead to contemporary Chinese woodblock prints.
+During his lifetime, he collected thousands of artefacts, including everything from Egyptian Books of the Dead to contemporary Chinese woodblock prints.

 In his later years, Beatty (and his collection) relocated to Dublin.
-A chunk of his incredibly impressive collection is now housed in the Chester Beatty Museum, in Dublin Castle.
+A chunk of his incredibly impressive collection is now housed in the Chester Beatty in Dublin Castle.

 The only issue that I’d have with the Chester Beatty is that I found it hard to read some of the information placards, as they were very low down.
 If you need glasses, bring ’em!

-1. The Museum of Natural History
+4. The Museum of Natural History

 A visit to the Museum of Natural History, AKA ‘the Dead Zoo’, is up there as one of the best free things to do in Dublin (especially when it’s lashing down!).

-You’ll find this place tucked between Leinster House and the Attorney General’s Office, where it’s been tipping away for around 160 years, which makes it one of the oldest museums in Dublin.
+You’ll find this place tucked between Leinster House and the Attorney General’s Office where it’s home to over 10,000 species of taxidermied animals.

-3. The Irish Museum of Modern Art (IMMA)
+6. The Irish Museum of Modern Art (IMMA)

 Next up is the Irish Museum of Modern Art (also known as IMMA).
 You’ll find this place nestled in 48 acres in the heart of Dublin 8, a 15-minute walk from both Kilmainham Gaol and the Guinness Storehouse.

 You can join one of the guided tours for free and get to known IMMA and the exhibitions in more detail via the words of an experienced guide.
-If you’re a fan of modern art, this place should be right up your street.

-5. The GPO Museum
+9. The GPO Museum

 The GPO 1916 tour is excellent.
 I did it a couple of years back and I’ve been banging on about it to people since.
 When you walk into the GPO 1916 tour, you nearly feel like you’ve stepped out onto a battlefield.